eballo/catalunya-map/README.md

 ### Installation

 ### Configuration
-add a .env file and setup your google api key and the other required env variables.
+add a .env file and set up your google api key and the other required env variables.
 Check the .env.sample for more information, and create the following files: .env (local) .env.production (production)

 ```
 SERVER_HOST=/js/catalunya-map-path-sample-min.json